Installing and Configuring PHP

 Check Install

-To check that it's been installed and that it's working with Apache2, we can create a small PHP file in our web document root.
-To do that, we cd to the /var/www/html/ directory and create a file called info.php:
+Next we check that PHP has been installed and that it's working with Apache.
+We can create a small PHP file in our web document root.
+To do that, we cd to the document root, /var/www/html/, and create a file called info.php:

 cd /var/www/html/